Mexican Joyride: Plot

 Daffy Duck drives to Mexico for a vacation, and after a harrowing experience with the local cuisine that literally sets his mouth afire, Daffy goes to a bullfight ring to observe the spectacle.
 When Daffy jeers at the bull, the horned beast removes the clothes from the human matador and puts them on Daffy as a challenge to the duck to fight the bull in the ring.

 Daffy foils the bull with a proposed wager on a hat trick, betting the bull to guess which of three sombreros Daffy is hiding under.
 Daffy sees to it that the bull guesses wrong and supplies a machine gun for the impoverished bull to commit suicide.
 The bull realizes that he is being fooled and, firing the machine gun, chases Daffy out of the bullfight ring.
-Daffy scrambles to his car to leave Mexico, thinking he has escaped the belligerent bull.
-But the bull is riding in the back seat of Daffy's vehicle, unbeknownst to Daffy.
+Daffy scrambles to his car to leave Mexico, thinking he has escaped the belligerent bull, but unaware that the bull is riding in the back seat of his vehicle.